 It’s essential to warm up before starting so that your muscles are loose and ready to go.
 It would help if you cooled down after your run to help your body recover and prevent stiffness.
 Many beginners make the mistake of jumping into their runs without warming up first, leading to injuries.

 The importance of setting goals when running beginners

-One of the best ways to stay motivated when running is setting goals.
+Setting goals is one of the best ways to stay motivated when running.
 Having something to work towards will give you a sense of purpose and help push you to stick with your training.

-You can set all sorts of different goals, from simple ones like running for a certain amount of time or distance to more complex ones like qualifying for a race or improving your personal best.
+You can set different goals, from simple ones like running for a certain amount of time or distance to more complex ones like qualifying for a race or improving your personal best.

 Whatever goals you set, make sure they are realistic and achievable.
-There’s nothing worse than setting goals that are impossible to reach, as this will only lead to frustration and disappointment.
+There’s nothing worse than setting impossible goals, as this will only lead to frustration and disappointment.

-Start by setting small goals that you can easily accomplish, and then build up from there.
+Start by setting small goals you can easily accomplish, then build up.
 Before you know it, you’ll meet and exceed all the goals you set for yourself!